 Most modern cruise ships have service lives of 40 years or more.
 While it is not uncommon to see cruise ships built in the 1970's and 1980's go to the breakers, older vessels are usually transferred first to another, smaller cruise operator -- a market that is often referred to as "secondhand tonnage."

 It's more unusual is to see relatively young vessels head to the breakers.
 Yet that is precisely what is beginning to happen, due to the coronavirus pandemic.
-On June 25, Francesco Ferrari, mayor of Piombino, Italy revealed that Costa Cruises' Costa Victoria, built in 1996, had arrived in the city for demolition.

 Because cruisers can form strong attachments to their ships, Cruise Critic is not speculating on which ships could be retired or scrapped in the future months to come.
 Instead, only confirmed fleet departures will be posted here as they are announced.

 Sporting one of cruising's most unique profiles, Astor was built in 1987 for Safmarine before the contract was sold to the Marlan Corporation.
 The ship was then renamed Feodor Dostoevskiy for Transocean Tours between 1988 and 1995 before regaining its original name from 1995 onward.